facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SCDF Direct-Entry Sergeant (Fire and Rescue Specialist or Paramedic)

-A typical Civil Defence Direct-Entry Sergeant (Fire and Rescue Specialist or Paramedic) receives a one-time Sign-On Bonus of $10,000 upon appointment (subject to eligibility).
+A typical Civil Defence Direct-Entry Sergeant (Fire and Rescue Specialist or Paramedic) receives a one-time Sign-On Bonus of $30,000 upon appointment (subject to eligibility).

-Direct-Entry Sergeants from both the Fire and Rescue and Paramedic sides are also eligible for the INVEST Retirement Package.
+Direct-Entry Sergeants from the Fire and Rescue and Paramedic sides are also eligible for the INVEST Retirement Package.
 Unlike their Lieutenant counterparts, they get 7.75% of their gross salary credited to their retirement accounts.

 Both Lieutenants and Sergeants could have the chance to hone their skillset in specialist functions such as Disaster Assistance and Rescue Team (DART), Marine Fire Fighting, Fire Investigation and enforcement.